pablodecm/phd_thesis/src/102_chapter_2.md

+is to attempt to infer all the primary particles that were produced in the main proton-proton interaction of the collision and as well as estimate their main properties, done through a process generally referred as *event reconstruction*.
+Nevertheless,
-is to attempt to infer all the primary particles that were produced in the main proton-proton interaction of the collision and as well as estimate their main properties, done through a process generally referred as *reconstruction*.
-Nevertheless, for carrying out successfully the aforesaid task it is convenient to being able to have a detailed model of the detector readout output that is expected for a given set of particles produced a collision.
+for carrying out successfully the aforesaid task it is convenient to being able to have a detailed model of the detector readout output that is expected for a given set of particles produced in a collision.
 Realistic modelling of high-energy physics collisions in high-dimensional representations  can be achieved through simulation.

 In this section, a generative view of the main physical mechanisms that are happening both in the proton-proton collisions and when particles